Print

 Brine (Optional):

-1. Boil: Bring 4 cups of water to a boil in a medium saucepan
+1. Boil: Bring 4 cups of water to a simmer in a medium saucepan.

-2. Add: Add in salt and brown sugar (if using).
+2. Add: Add in kosher salt and brown sugar (if using).

 3. Simmer: Let simmer until salt and sugar completely dissolve.